ckan/ckan/doc/configuration.rst

 Optionally, ``solr_user`` and ``solr_password`` can also be configured to specify HTTP Basic authentication details for all Solr requests.

-Note, if you change this value, you need to rebuild the search index.
+.. note::  If you change this value, you need to rebuild the search index.

 ckan.search.automatic_indexing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^